Christ Is Enough (Philippians 3:10-11)

 What have you achieved in your life?
 What are you proud of?
 What hope do those achievements offer?

-This week’s Fighter Verse is the culmination of Paul’s consideration of his impressive worldly and religious achievements.
-He considers his place in his culture because of his family, learning, and achievements.
+This week’s Fighter Verse passage is the culmination of Paul’s consideration of his impressive worldly and religious achievements.
+He considers his place in his culture based on his family, learning, and achievements.
 He then compares all of that to knowing Christ.
 And his conclusion is definitive—worldly achievements are rubbish and knowing Christ is everything.
 Being found in Christ, with a righteousness that depends on God’s character and not his own, is worth more than all of his many earthly accolades.

-And this is where Paul’s commitment to Christ is a model for us to follow.
-Whether you grew up in the church or became a believer at 80, the gospel call to take up our cross and follow Jesus is not a one-time decision.
-It is worked out in the day-by-day, hour-by-hour grind of everyday life.
-At the office and the dinner table, with your neighbors and your family.
+Paul’s commitment to Christ is a model for us to follow.
+Whether you grew up in the church or became a believer at 80, the gospel call to take up your cross and follow Jesus is not a one-time decision.
+It is worked out in the day-by-day, hour-by-hour grind of everyday life, at the office and the dinner table, with your neighbors and your family.

 This is why Paul’s response to the gospel is exemplary.
 He is not just saying he “would” lay down all his achievements.
 He has already done it.
 He has already “suffered the loss of all things.”
 He doesn’t just mentally “count them as rubbish,” he has actually taken practical steps that say “I am with Christ and my old standing means nothing.”
 The impressive religious leader who came to Damascus to carry off Christians was aided by those same Christians as he escaped in a basket to avoid being killed by the Jews.

 Suffering is hard.
 Suffering well takes a deep conviction that God is at work.
-It takes eyes—opened by the Spirit—to see that the sovereign and kind God of the universe truly is in control.
-God uses our suffering to conform us to the image of Christ (Romans 8:28-29) and suffering as those “in Christ” is associated with glory (1 Peter 4:13) and with comfort (2 Corinthians 1:5).
+It takes eyes opened by the Spirit to see that the sovereign and kind God of the universe truly is in control.
+God uses our suffering to conform us to the image of Christ (Romans 8:28-29).
+Suffering as those “in Christ” is associated with glory (1 Peter 4:13) and with comfort (2 Corinthians 1:5).

 Are there things in your life that you hold more dearly than your identity in Christ?